"Alex Boyd's images represent a major addition to the tradition of modern landscape photography"

-Alex Boyd is a Scottish Photographer, writer and curator whose work explores remote and Northern landscapes.
+Alex Boyd is a Scottish Photographer, Saltire Award nominated writer, and curator whose work explores remote and Northern landscapes.

 His work has been widely exhibited with solo exhibitions at the Scottish Parliament, as well as group shows at The Royal Academy, The Royal Scottish Academy and The Royal Ulster Academy.

 He was given a Dewar Award for his series ‘Sonnets’, a collaboration with Poet Laureate Edwin Morgan, and a Winston Churchill Fellowship to help develop his landscape work with Victorian processes such as wet-plate collodion and photo-gravure.

 In 2012 Boyd was made a Fellow of the Royal Society of Art (FRSA).
 He has worked alongside photographers such as Rankin, and trained under Japanese master printer Takeshi Shikama.
 His work is held in several national collections such as the National Gallery of Scotland, The Royal Photographic Society, The Royal Scottish Academy, as well as private collections across the world.